RamakrishnaTanam/RealTime-Chat_Application-using-Nodejs-express-and-socket-io/README.md

 Technologies Used

 Node.js: JavaScript runtime for building the server.
 Express: Web framework for Node.js to handle HTTP requests.
 Socket.io: Library for real-time, bidirectional communication between clients and servers.
 HTML/CSS: For structuring and styling the user interface.

-Usage
-User Join: When a user joins the chat, they will be prompted to enter their name.
-Their name will be displayed in the user list and a notification will be shown to all connected users.
 Sending Messages: Users can send messages by typing into the input field and pressing Enter.
-Messages are broadcasted to all connected users.
+Messages are broadcast to all connected users.
 Typing Indicator: When a user starts typing a message, a typing indicator will show up for other users.
-User Disconnect: When a user disconnects, a notification is sent to all other users that the user has left.
+User Disconnect: When a user disconnects, all other users are notified that the user has left.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+Acknowledgements

-Socket.io - For enabling real-time web socket communication.
+Socket.io - This is used to enable real-time web socket communication.
 Express - For building the server-side API.
 Feel free to contribute or make improvements.
 Enjoy chatting in real time! 😊

-vbnet
-Copy code